Microfiber: Insulation

 Microfiber materials such as PrimaLoft are used for thermal insulation as a replacement for down feather insulation in sleeping bags and outdoor equipment, because of their better retention of heat when damp or wet.
 Microfiber is also used for water insulation in automotive car covers.
 Depending on the technology the fiber manufacturer is using, such material may contain from 2 up to 5 thin layers, merged.
 Such combination ensures not only high absorption factor, but also breathability of the material, which prevents the greenhouse effect.

 Basketballs

-With microfiber-shelled basketballs already used by FIBA, the NBA introduced a microfiber ball for the 2006–07 season.
-The ball, which is manufactured by Spalding, does not require a "break-in" period of use as leather balls do and has the ability to absorb water and oils, meaning that sweat from players touching the ball is better absorbed, making the ball less slippery.
+The NBA introduced a microfiber ball for the 2006–07 season following its introduction by FIBA.
+The ball, manufactured by Spalding, did not require a leather ball's "break-in" period of use.
+Microfiber has the ability to absorb water and oils, making the ball less slippery as sweat from players touching the ball is better absorbed.
 Over the course of the season, the league received many complaints from players who found that the ball bounced differently from leather balls, and that it left cuts on their hands.
 On January 1, 2007, the league scrapped the use of all microfiber balls and returned to leather basketballs.